mjaddis/rdss-message-api-specification/README.md

 - After fetching of the file is complete, the file **MUST** be validated against the associated checksum(s), should they be provided in the metadata payload.

-- Consumers **SHOULD** implement a file retrieval mechanism that allows for download resumption in the event of a network interruption occurring.

 - Consumers **SHOULD** implement an exponential backoff algorithm when initiating / resuming a download, to allow for brief network errors to be avoided.
 An example of an exponential backoff algorithm can be found in [Network Failure Behaviour](#network-failure-behaviour).

 ## Multi-Message Sequence